 - Preserve your quality of life: If you’re disabled, then you already face a significant challenge to your quality of life.
 By getting the disability benefits you deserve, you may experience less stress and greater quality of life.

 It is difficult to state just how important a VA disability appeal is.
 Understanding what is at stake, accepting help with the decision review process can be beneficial.
-An attorney who specializes in VA disability benefit claims will be a useful resource.
+An advocate who specializes in VA disability benefit claims will be a useful resource.

 Complete a Free Case Evaluation form now